elastic/kibana/rfcs/text/0001_lifecycle_init.md

 observable changes.
 Instead, they need a point in time when they can safely assume the necessary configurations have been made.

-An `setup` lifecycle handler would allow core and plugins to expose contracts that have a reliable expiration in the context of the overall lifecycle.
+A `setup` lifecycle handler would allow core and plugins to expose contracts that have a reliable expiration in the context of the overall lifecycle.

 # Detailed design